South Carolina Seat Belt Failure Lawyers

 The South Carolina Department of Public Safety provides a list of seat belt tips, laws, safety recalls, and more, which can be accessed by clicking here.

 Preserving Physical Evidence Is Key

 It is of the utmost importance for an investigator to thoroughly examine the seat belts for signs of failure after an accident.
 This is why the car and the seat belt system must be kept untouched immediately following an accident.
 This investigation and the post-accident condition of the car can greatly affect the strength of a claim of negligence against an auto manufacturer.
 A poor investigation caused by a tainted accident scene can cost the victim a substantial amount of otherwise deserved and fair compensation.

 The Right Accident Law Firm for You

 Our clients are our top priority.
 From the moment you contact us, your questions and concerns are handled by our personal injury attorneys and we will immediately go to work on your claim.
 We believe in keeping you up to date with your case every step of the way.
 We pride ourselves in securing the fullest and most fair amount of compensation possible for our clients, but our ultimate goal is our clients' complete satisfaction.
-Contact the office of Joe and Martin today to find out for yourself.
+Contact Joe and Martin Injury Attorneys today to find out for yourself.
 You can fill out our online contact form, or reach us at (843) 357-8888 for a FREE consultation.